Table of Contents

 6. Peptides

 Peptides are short chains of amino acids that stimulate collagen and elastin production in the skin.
-In medical-grade facials, peptides help improve skin firmness, elasticity, and texture, according to Jeong S. et al. 2019, “Anti-Wrinkle Benefits of Peptides Complex Stimulating Skin Basement Membrane Proteins Expression.”
+In medical-grade facials, peptides help improve skin firmness, elasticity, and texture.
 They also reduce the appearance of wrinkles and fine lines, making the skin look smoother and more youthful.

 Are medical-grade facials suitable for all skin types?

-Medical-grade facials can be tailored to suit different skin types, including oily, dry, sensitive, and combination skin.
+Yes, medical-grade facials are suitable for all skin types.
+Medical-grade facials are tailored to suit different skin types, including oily, dry, sensitive, and combination skin.
 During the consultation, a licensed dermatologist or certified esthetician will assess your skin condition and customize the treatment to address your concerns.

 How often should I get a medical-grade facial?

+You should get a medical-grade facial every 4 to 6 weeks for optimal results.
 The frequency of medical-grade facials depends on your skin concerns, goals, and individual skin type.
-Most individuals benefit from scheduling treatments every 4 to 6 weeks for optimal results.
 However, your skincare professional will provide personalized recommendations based on your skin’s needs and treatment response.

 Are there any side effects associated with medical-grade facials?